Julius Jacob von Haynau: Early life and education

-Born in Kassel, Julius Jacob von Haynau was the illegitimate son of Rosa Dorothea Ritter, and William I (1743-1821), the landgrave (later elector) of Hesse-Kassel.
+Born in Kassel, Julius Jacob von Haynau was the illegitimate son of Rosa Dorothea Ritter, and William I (1743–1821), the landgrave (later elector) of Hesse-Kassel.
 He was born after his father's return with his wife and family to Hesse-Kassel after 20 years in Denmark.
 His father acknowledged this natural son, providing for his education and entry into the military officer corps as a cadet.
 In 1800, Julius Jacob and his siblings were granted the title of Freiherren/Freiinnen von Haynau.

 Marriage and family

-After several years of service in the Army, at nearly 22 years of age, on 11 October 1808 Haynau married Thérèse von Weber.
-She was the daughter of Field Marshal Lieutenant von Weber.
+After several years of service in the Army, at nearly 22 years of age, on 11 October 1808 Haynau married Thérèse Weber von Trauenfels (1787-1851), the daughter of Field Marshal Lieutenant Franz Johann Baptist Weber von Treuenfels (1745-1809).
 Her father was killed in action the next year at the Battle of Aspern-Essling during the Napoleonic Wars.

 Julius and Thérèse had more than four decades of marriage together before her death in 1850.
 She was survived by her husband and only daughter, Clotilde (27 September 1809 – 25 November 1897).

 Military career

 In 1801, Haynau entered the Austrian army as an infantry officer cadet at the age of 15.
 He gained extensive experience as a soldier during the Napoleonic Wars.
 He was wounded at Wagram in 1809, which the French won in one of their most important battles of the wars.

 Haynau later distinguished himself during the Austrian operations in Italy in 1813 and 1814.
 Between 1815 and 1847, Haynau was promoted several times, reaching the rank of field marshal lieutenant.